 The rest of the mall was elbow-to-elbow people.
 Hordes of Las Crucens packed the main thoroughfare.
-The crowd thinned out after we passed the mini-mariachi band near the Verison cell phone booth.
-With less people, I was able to get a better look at the mall’s new floor.
+The crowd thinned out after we passed the mini-mariachi band near the Verizon cell phone booth.
+With fewer people, I got a better look at the mall’s new floor.

 Two years ago, the mall began a massive remodeling project.
-They scraped off the original terracotta tiles leaving pocked and crumbling concrete behind.
-The bare concrete seemed to be the new look since they bare and unrepaired for the next nine months.
-Then one night, the folks from El Paso International Airport snuck in and randomly glued the ugliest squares of cheap industrial grade carpeting everywhere.
-Some of the squares were peach, mustard, cadet blue, and olive.
+They scraped off the original terracotta tiles leaving behind pocked and crumbling concrete.
+Cracked cement seemed to be the new look since they left it bare and unrepaired for the next nine months.
+Then one night, the folks from El Paso International Airport snuck in and glued the ugliest squares of cheap industrial-grade carpeting willy-nilly.
+Occasional squares were peach, olive, mustard, and cadet blue.
 The remainders looked like giant tacky swaths of fabric snipped out of Dr. Cliff Huxtable’s least favorite sweaters.
-Absolutely hideous.
-And not hideous in an interesting way.
-Hideous in a half-assed, ill conceived, running-out-of-money-and-supplies-way.
-The furniture was marginally more tasteful, as if some sensible person arrived at the last moment and decided that the perfect naugahyde benchs would fix everything.
+Hideous.
+And not hideous in a curious way.
+Hideous in a half-assed, ill-conceived, running-out-of-money-and-supplies-way.
+The furniture was marginally more tasteful.
+Perhaps some sensible person arrived at the last moment and decided that the perfect Naugahyde benches would fix everything.

 Sorry.
-I’ve been meaning to complain about that for a while.
-Anyway, we detoured through Dillards, where out of sheer perversity, they were displaying their most awesome clothes, ever (I have no money for clothes and I am weeks away from altering my maternity wear to look stylish).
-After regretfully departing from the cutest blue and brown flirty top, we trucked over to our true destination: Barnes and Nobel.
-It took us less than fifteen minutes to load up on books.
-Ewbliette treated me to a book on interior design that I could not live without (cheaper that the flirty blouse), reminding me that she had missed my birthday.
-She is so sweet, this is the third time that she had bought me books because she forgot my birthday.
+I’ve meant to complain about that for a while.
+Anyway, we detoured through Dillard’s, where out of wickedness, they displayed gorgeous clothing (I have no money for clothes, and I am weeks away from altering my maternity wear to look stylish).
+After regretfully departing from the cutest blue and brown flirty top, we trucked over to our real destination: Barnes and Nobel.
+We took less than fifteen minutes to load up on books.
+Pat treated me to a book on interior design I could not live without (cheaper than the flirty blouse!), reminding me she had missed my birthday.
+She is so sweet; this is the third time she had bought me books because she “forgot” my birthday.
 What a pal!

-We drove over to her place, where spices obscured her kitchen table as she re-invents kitchen storage.
+We drove over to her house, where spices obscured her kitchen table as she re-invents kitchen storage for the decade.
 Once every three months, she likes to mix things up–moving furniture, reorganizing cabinets and shelves, and re-hanging wall art.
 I admire her energy and envy her tolerant husband.
 Once something finds a place in my house, it never moves.
-Tennisfiend despises change.
+Egor despises change.
 We will have the same furniture and the same paintings in the same places until we are octogenarians.

-Tennisfiend whizzed out of the house the instant we returned.
-He left to visit with his buddy A, leaving us to our own devices.
-Tyoma took some alone time after even more food and I pumped milk while Ewbliette cracked open the design book I so adored at B & N. We chose patterns for our dream homes and spend thousands of dollars in twenty hopeful minutes.
-After he went to sleep (instantaneously!)
-Ewbliette went to the store and I fixed up the back porch with an umbrella, table, chairs, fans, a sprinkler and rope lights.
+Egor whizzed out of the house the instant we returned.
+He left to visit with his buddy Alex since Pat and I together sound like a tornado.
+Liev took alone time after even more food, and I pumped milk while Pat cracked open the design book I so adored at B & N. We chose patterns for our dream homes and spend thousands of dollars in twenty hopeful minutes.
+After Liev fell asleep (instantaneously!), Pat went to the store and I fixed up the back porch with an umbrella, table, chairs, fans, a sprinkler and rope lights.

-We talked for two hours straight before hitting the pool.
-The water was so warm; it was like swimming in blood.
-Nevertheless, a chill descended over the desert around 9:00, making the water the perfect temperature.
-We bobbed and circled each other until about ten, when I wobbled out of the pool and into the house to check on Liev, who still slept sound.
-I heard a car pull up and stop in the driveway, and assumed Tennisfiend had returned home.
-Twenty minutes later, when we both returned to the house, I freaked since Tennisfiend was not there and the AC pump switch had been flipped “off.”
+Baby monitor in hand, we gabbed two hours straight before hitting the pool.
+The New Mexico sun heated the water so much it was like swimming in blood.
+Nevertheless, a chill descended over the desert around 9:00, cooling it to the perfect temperature.
+We bobbed and circled each other until about ten when I wobbled out of the pool and into the house to check on Liev, who still slept sound.
+I heard a car pull up and stop in the driveway and assumed Egor had returned home.
+Twenty minutes later, when we both returned to the house, I panicked since Egor was not there, and the AC pump switch had been flipped “off.”
 Ah!
 AC invaders from space!

-E.T.A.: We discovered that out AC periodically switches the pump off), filling the house with a pungent fishy-algae smell.
+E.T.A.: We discovered that our AC periodically switches the pump off, filling the house with a pungent fishy-algae smell.
 Swamp coolers suck.
-A phone call revealed that TF was still with A, and the car/AC thing event was a weird coincidence.
+A phone call revealed that Egor was still with Alex, and the car/AC thing event was a weird coincidence.